fabriziosalmi/caddy-adf/README.md

 ### Tuning Weights

 The `caddy-mlf` module uses weights to determine the contribution of different request attributes to the anomaly score.
-Adjust these weights to prioritize certain aspects of your traffic:
+These weights allow you to customize the module's sensitivity to various aspects of incoming requests.
+Effective weight tuning is crucial for achieving a balance between security and usability.

 -   **Increase weights** for attributes that are more indicative of malicious activity for your application.
+For example:
+    *   If your application is often targeted by brute-force attacks with large request sizes, increase `request_size_weight`.
+    *   If you see attacks using unusual headers, increase `header_count_weight`.
+    *   If you have an API with a well defined set of methods, increase `http_method_weight`.
+    *    If your legitimate users use well-known user-agents, increase `user_agent_weight`
 -   **Decrease weights** for attributes that are less relevant to security in your specific scenario.
--   Make sure the total of weights sums up to a reasonable value for your scoring needs.
+For example:
+    *   If your application handles a lot of large data uploads that are not typically malicious, decrease `request_size_weight`.
+    *   If you have a lot of legitimate requests with varying numbers of query parameters, decrease `query_param_count_weight`.
+-   **Start with small values:** When tuning weights, start with small adjustments and monitor how these changes affect your anomaly scores.
+Don't make drastic changes immediately.
+-   **Normalize your weights:** While not strictly required, consider normalizing your weights so that their total is a manageable number (e.g., summing up to 1.0 or 100).
+This can make it easier to reason about how much influence each attribute has on the total score.
+For example, if you want request size to be half of the score and header count the other half, you can set both to `0.5` (assuming other weights are zeroed or are less important).

+    ```caddyfile
+    ml_waf {
+        request_size_weight  0.5  # Emphasize request size
+        header_count_weight  0.3  # Emphasize header count
+        query_param_count_weight 0.1
+        path_segment_count_weight 0.1
+        # ... other weights
+    }
+    ```

 ### Fine-Tuning Thresholds

+Thresholds determine when a request is considered suspicious or is blocked.
+Setting these values correctly is vital for minimizing false positives and false negatives.

 -   **Start with conservative thresholds:** Begin with higher `anomaly_threshold` and `blocking_threshold` values to minimize false positives.
+This means that initially, the module will only flag or block highly unusual requests.
+For example, you might set an `anomaly_threshold` of `0.6` and `blocking_threshold` of `0.8` initially, and gradually reduce these as needed.

+    ```caddyfile
+     ml_waf {
+       anomaly_threshold 0.6
+       blocking_threshold 0.8
+       # ... other options
+     }
+     ```

--   **Monitor logs:** Regularly check your Caddy logs for suspicious requests or blocked requests.
+-   **Monitor logs:** Regularly check your Caddy logs (especially in `debug` mode) for suspicious requests or blocked requests.
+This will give you data to understand if you need to adjust your thresholds.
+Pay particular attention to the anomaly score and the context of each request.
 -   **Adjust incrementally:** Fine-tune the thresholds gradually based on the observed behavior.
+For example:
+    *   If you see too many legitimate requests marked as suspicious, lower your `anomaly_threshold`.
+    *   If you see malicious requests getting through, lower your `blocking_threshold`.
 -   **Use per-path configurations** to apply tighter rules to more sensitive parts of your application.
+For instance:

+     ```caddyfile
+        ml_waf {
+            anomaly_threshold 0.4      # Global settings
+            blocking_threshold 0.7

+            per_path_config /admin {
+                anomaly_threshold 0.1   # Stricter settings for /admin path
+                blocking_threshold 0.2
+            }
+        }
+    ```

+- **Consider environment:** The right thresholds might depend on your environment and application.
+A more security-critical application might require lower thresholds and more aggressive rules compared to a low-impact application.

 ### Understanding Request History

 The request history mechanism helps to identify patterns of attack and correlate suspicious behavior over time.
+It allows the module to adapt and flag continuous patterns of malicious traffic coming from the same IPs.
 Here's how to best utilize it:

 -   **`history_window`:** Set this value based on your observation window.
-If your application needs quick reaction times, shorten the window.
-For slower patterns, keep a longer window.
+If your application needs quick reaction times to attacks that occur in short bursts, shorten the window.
+For slower attacks (like scanning activities or low-frequency brute-force attempts), keep a longer window.
+    *   **Short Window (e.g., 1-5 minutes):** Suitable for quickly detecting and reacting to sudden spikes in activity, such as brute-force login attempts.
+        ```caddyfile
+        ml_waf {
+            history_window 2m
+            # ... other options
+        }
+        ```
+    *   **Longer Window (e.g., 10+ minutes):** Better for detecting distributed attacks or slow scanning behavior that might not be obvious over a short time.
+    ```caddyfile
+         ml_waf {
+             history_window 20m
+             # ... other options
+         }
+    ```
 -   **`max_history_entries`:** Adjust the number of entries based on traffic volume and your system's memory capabilities.
+    *   **Lower values:** Use lower values when dealing with high traffic to avoid high memory usage.
+This will keep the memory footprint small.
+    *   **Higher values:** Use higher values if you have low traffic and want to be able to track more requests.
+This is useful when looking for very specific attack patterns.
+Be aware that this can consume more memory.
+        ```caddyfile
+            ml_waf {
+                max_history_entries 500
+                # ... other options
+            }
+        ```
--   **Monitor:** Keep an eye on your logs, where information about the history and anomaly score of every request is logged using the debug level.
+-   **Monitor:** Keep an eye on your logs, where information about the history and anomaly score of every request is logged using the `debug` level.
+Look for patterns in anomaly scores over time for specific IPs to get insights into the behavior of potential attackers.
+- **Adjust history along with request frequency:** When you tune `request_frequency_weight`, you should adjust `history_window` and `max_history_entries` to match your expected traffic and attack patterns.
+A very high `request_frequency_weight` will probably need a lower history window, and less entries.

 ## 8. Troubleshooting

 ### Detailed Debugging